rhagan9202/scrytext/API_REFERENCE.md

 }
 ```

 Error responses return `status: "error"` plus appropriate `message` and `error_details`.
-HTTP 404 is used when an adapter is not registered.
-HTTP 401/403 indicate authentication failures.
+Common HTTP codes: 400 for validation failures, 401/403 for authentication failures, 404 when an adapter is not registered, and 500 for unexpected server errors.

 #### `GET /api/v1/ingest/adapters`